Activities Drug and Alcohol Policy

 No use of alcohol, tobacco/nicotine, drugs, or performance enhancing drugs.
 Students who volunteer to participate in any extra-curricular activity will not possess, sell, distribute, be under the influence of, or use of alcohol, tobacco/nicotine, or other drugs, unauthorized medication, performance enhancing drugs, look-alike drugs, or drug related paraphernalia.
 This policy remains in effect year-round throughout their activity career.
 All suspected violations are to be reported to the Activities Director.
 The preliminary investigation will be conducted by the head coach/sponsor.
 Disciplinary action for violations of this policy shall be as follows:

 Suspension from participation in extra-curricular activities for 25% of the games/contests scheduled for the extra-curricular activity that the student is participating in.
-The student must also attend the SHS Insight Counseling Service for a period of time as required by the Activities Director, attend all scheduled meetings (the student’s parent/guardian must attend at least one meeting), and adhere to all recommendations set forth by the counseling service.
+The student must also attend the SHS Insight Counseling Service for a period of time as required by the Activities Director, attend all scheduled meetings, and adhere to all recommendations set forth by the counseling service.
 In the alternative, the student may obtain counseling from an alternate professional service provided the counseling is approved by the Athletic Director and the student’s parents/guardians pay for all costs and expenses of the alternate counseling.
 The student may practice during the suspension at the discretion of the coach, but may not travel, suit up for or participate in contests.
 If the season finishes before the student completes the suspension, the suspension shall continue into the next extra-curricular activity that the student-athlete participates in.
 If the student quits the extra-curricular activity or does not comply with all of the terms of the suspension before completing the suspension, the suspension shall start over and must be satisfied completely before the student may participate in any other extra-curricular activity.
 All disputes concerning the number of games/contests of the suspension shall be determined by the Activities Director.

 Suspension from participation in extra-curricular activities for 50% of the games/contests scheduled for the extra-curricular activity that the student is participating in.
-The student must also attend the SHS Insight Counseling Service for a period of time as required by the Activities Director, attend all scheduled meetings (the student’s parent/guardian must attend at least one meeting), and adhere to all recommendations set forth by the counseling service.
+The student must also attend the SHS Insight Counseling Service for a period of time as required by the Activities Director, attend all scheduled meetings, and adhere to all recommendations set forth by the counseling service.
 In the alternative, the student may obtain counseling from an alternate professional service provided the counseling is approved by the Athletic Director and the student’s parents/guardians pay for all costs and expenses of the alternate counseling.
 The student may practice during the suspension at the discretion of the coach, but may not travel, suit up for or participate in contests.
 If the season finishes before the student completes the suspension, the suspension shall continue into the next extra-curricular activity that the student-athlete participates in.
 If the student quits the extra-curricular activity or does not comply with all of the terms of the suspension before completing the suspension, the suspension shall start over and must be satisfied completely before the student may participate in any other extra-curricular activity.
 All disputes concerning number of games/contests of the suspension shall be determined by the Activities Director.

 The student will be dismissed from all extracurricular activities for the remainder of his/her high school career.